Lettuce – Saladin (Iceberg)

 The name celtuce derives from Celery and Lettuce (CELery-letTUCE).
 It is grown for its edible stem which can reach up to 80cm.
 The heart of the stem has a delicious nutty cucumber–like flavour.
 Celtuce is a very popular vegetable in Asia, but is virtually unknown in Ireland.
 Seeds are available from a few seed companies and it can be grown quite easily here.

 Note: Many people believe that rocket, mizuna, mustards or cresses belong to the lettuce family.
 This is not the case.
 It is important to remember that they are in the Brassica family (Rotation).

-Soil and site: Any reasonable garden soil will do for lettuce.
+Any reasonable garden soil will do for Lettuce – Saladin (Iceberg).
 Half a bucket of well rotted garden compost per square metre is sufficient.
 I advise not to use fresh or semi-decomposed manure for lettuce as it makes the plants grow too fast and they will become more vulnerable to pests and diseases.